claudim/3DMesher/README.md

 A C++ library implementation of full automatic tool for 3D Meshing.

-3D Mesher can create a Tet-mesh or Hex-mesh using CGAL library.
+3DMesher can create a Tet-mesh or Hex-mesh using CGAL library.

+3DMesher generates a Tet-mesh using CGAL implementation of Delaunay algorithm.

+3DMesher generates a Hex-mesh using Univaq Hex mesh or Univaq Split from Tet algorithm.

 ## Getting Started